rubiksdb/libra-db/README.md

 # what is libra-db
   Libra is a key-value in-memory DB.
 Any change (commit) goes through paxos logging and replicated n-way.
 By replaying the paxos log, we can always rebuild the database in-memory.
+With N-way (non-even) replication, we allow up to N/2 server go down.

+  Inside we maintain a least recent un-checkpointed (LRU) records in a list.
+We do so to checkpoint the records when necessary and trim the oldest paxos log.

+  The records are then indexed by a randomized binary search tree.
+  With the BST we can search next/prev record by a given key(cursor) and that's how the table iteration works.
+Find by key is achieved by an efficient hash table.

+  Libra is a load link/store conditional(LL/SC) transactional db.
+  The READ API gives both value and clock.
+We then send the modified value plus the clock in the COMMIT API.
+The COMMIT can succeed only when no one else commited earlier before the clock.

 # where libra-db can be used
-  Libra is a great fit for building a root server with limit number of records in memory.

-  It is also possible to stack multiple libra db across many servers to serve large number of in-memory records.
+  Libra is a great fit for building a root server with limited number of records in memory.
+It is also possible to stack multiple libra db across many servers to build a large-scale in-memory db.

 # run libra db locally
   - get and unpack the package